 This is mellow warmth, so think of every meaning of that adjective.
 To mellow out means to relax, to destress, to settle in, and contemplate another day.
 I worked at this looks are never less right.
 Soft Autumn looks like real life.
 She usually doesn’t look very different with and without her best makeup, compared to many of her sisters.

 The colour span is medium.
-Not real hot or cold, sunny or shaded, dark or light.
+Mellow without extremes of hot or cold, sunny or shaded, dark or light.
 Similar types of colours flowing together.

-This is not Spring hedonism.
 Soft Autumn is more homespun than hippie, though there’s a similar type of crunchy granola freedom about both.
-Here, we have a more organic seduction, as earthiness can be quite erotic.
+Here, we have a more organic seduction, earthiness that can be quite erotic.
 If you’re over 45? and you remember Neil Diamond’s early material, the jeans, the long hair, the gravel in the voice, you may know what I’m saying.
 Hot August Night, you know?

 We feel unthreatened and heaven knows there’s value in that.
 Nothing is asked of us.
 I have often thought that I like myself best in this company, probably because it is so undemanding.
 There’s no pressure to adjust to anything sudden or extreme.
 The contentment of sitting at a cafe, sipping a latte, knowing I don’t have to be anywhere, I couldn’t feel more ease.
 Soft Autumn’s landscape is almost hypnotic, lulled by the steady rhythm, but entirely without the innocence of a lullaby.